kimjune01/kimjune01.github.io/_posts/2023/2023-07-20-iterative-method-for-clear-requests.md

 ![cat-drawing](/assets/cat-drawing.png)

 > Requirements are a communication artifact between the user's needs and the engineer's implementation.
-Therefore, requirement documents should only be as detailed as is needed to understand what the user needs, and why they need them.
+Therefore, requirement documents should only be as detailed as is needed to understand what the user needs, and why.

 ### Trust, but verify